akortman/cyanengine/README.md

 the hope of being easily usable by others, but I have no expectations of it being used in such a way.

 # installation
-Right now the engine is solely an ECS system and some failing tests, but if you'd like to build and run cyanengine:
+Right now the engine is only an ECS system, scripting integration, and related tests, but if you'd like to build and run cyanengine:

 1. Check out this repo.
 2. Check out the following dependency repos: